 24. Mexico, $42/day

 While getting around within a city is cheap, intercity traveling in Mexico can be costly, mainly because of how big the country is.
-The best case scenario is to rent a car, which costs about $50 – $70 per day and split between 4 people.
+The best-case scenario is to rent a car, which costs about $50–70 per day and can be split between four people.
 If you are backpacking Mexico solo, try to stay in the same place for a longer time to stretch the transportation costs out.
-That way, you are able to travel deeper and experience authentic Mexico, too.
+That way, you are able to travel deeper and experience authentic Mexico too.

 - SIM card with data: $10 for 2GB with a 30-day validity